 Here at BID, we stand at the ready to lend support to our fallen friends and family.
 We are prepared to lend our physical, emotional and financial support to the spouses, children and parents of fallen bikers in their time of need.

-Mary-Kay Deveraux, Roger Schmidt, Mitzi Trujillo and George Trujillo.
+Roger Schmidt, Stephanie Farris, Mitzi Trujillo and George Trujillo.

 What would you risk for the freedom of riding the open road on two wheels?
 What would you be willing to give up for one more day in the wind?